puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

 this case, either alleviate the SSL handshake problems (debug using cURL), or revert to the original Webrick installation.

+### Agents are failing with a "hostname was not match with the server certificate" error; what's wrong?

+Agent nodes determine the validity of the master's certificate based on hostname; if they're contacting it using a hostname that wasn't included when the certificate was signed, they'll reject the certificate.

+To fix this error, either:

+- Modify your agent nodes' settings to point to one of the master's certified hostnames.
+(This may also require adjusting your site's DNS.)
+To see the puppet master's certified hostnames, run:

+        # sudo puppet master --configprint certname,certdnsnames

+    ...on the puppet master server.
+- Re-generate the puppet master's certificate:
+    - Stop puppet master.
+    - Delete the puppet master's certificate, private key, and public key:

+            # sudo find $(puppet master --configprint ssldir) -name $(puppet master --configprint certname) -delete
+    - Edit the `certname` and `certdnsnames` settings in the puppet master's `/etc/puppet/puppet.conf` file to match the puppet master's actual hostnames.
+    - Start a non-daemonized WEBrick puppet master instance, and wait for it to generate and sign a new certificate:

+            # sudo puppet master --no-daemonize --verbose

+        You should stop the temporary puppet master with ctrl-C after you see the "notice: Starting Puppet master version 2.6.9" message.
+    - Restart the puppet master.

 ### I'm getting IPv6 errors; what's wrong?

 This can happen if Ruby is not compiled with IPv6